SEENN: Towards Temporal Spiking Early-Exit Neural Networks: Introduction

 \section{Introduction}

 Deep learning has revolutionized a range of computational tasks such as computer vision and natural language processing \cite{lecun2015deep} using Artificial Neural Networks (ANNs).
 These successes, however, have come at the cost of tremendous computational demands and high latency \cite{han2015deep}.
-In recent years, Spiking Neural Networks (SNNs) have gained traction as an energy-efficient alternative to ANNs \cite{roy2019towards, tavanaei2019deep}.
-SNNs infer inputs across a number of timesteps as opposed to ANNs, which infer over what is essentially a single timestep.
+In recent years, Spiking Neural Networks (SNNs) have gained traction as an energy-efficient alternative to ANNs \cite{roy2019towards, tavanaei2019deep, guo2023direct}.
+0SNNs infer inputs across a number of timesteps as opposed to ANNs, which infer over what is essentially a single timestep.
 Moreover, during each timestep, the neuron in an SNN either fires a spike or remains silent, thus making the output of the SNN neuron binary and sparse.
 Such spike-based computing produces calculations that substitute multiplications with additions.

-In the field of SNN research, there are two main approaches to getting an SNN: (1) direct training SNNs from scratch and (2) converting ANNs to SNNs.
-Direct training seeks to optimize an SNN using methods such as spiking timing-based plasticity~\cite{iyer2020classifying} or surrogate gradient-based optimization~\cite{wu2018spatio,shrestha2018slayer}.
+In the field of SNN research, there are two main approaches to getting an SNN: (1) directly training SNNs from scratch and (2) converting ANNs to SNNs.
+Direct training seeks to optimize an SNN using methods such as spike timing-based plasticity~\cite{iyer2020classifying} or surrogate gradient-based optimization~\cite{wu2018spatio,shrestha2018slayer}.
 In contrast, the ANN-SNN conversion approach~\cite{Diehl2015Fast,rueckauer2016theory,Sengupta2018Going, han2020deep, deng2021optimal, li2021free} uses the feature representation of a pre-trained ANN and aims to replicate it in the corresponding SNN.
 Both methods have the potential to achieve high-performance SNNs when implemented correctly.

 Despite the different approaches, both training-based and conversion-based SNNs are limited by binary activations.
 As a result, the key factor that affects their information processing capacity is the \textbf{number of timesteps}.
 Expanding the number of timesteps enables SNNs to capture more features in the temporal dimension, which can improve their accuracy in conversion and training.
-However, a larger number of timesteps increases latency and computational requirements, resulting in a lower acceleration ratio, resulting in a tradeoff between accuracy and time.
-Therefore, current efforts to enhance SNN accuracy often involve finding ways to achieve it within the same number of timesteps.
+However, a larger number of timesteps increases latency and computational requirements, resulting in a lower acceleration ratio, and yielding a tradeoff between accuracy and time.
+Therefore, current efforts to enhance SNN accuracy often involve finding ways to achieve it with fewer number of timesteps.